Glass Ceiling Lawyer in New York

 - Receiving degrading or demeaning comments based on sex or race

-- Overlooked or not included for leadership training or experience opportunities
+- Being overlooked or not included for leadership training or experience opportunities

-- Denied resources to be successful in a current position
+- Being denied resources to be successful in a current position

 - Not receiving comparable pay or bonus payouts to white male counterparts performing the same level of work

 - Working in a company with a history of not having anyone other than white males in leadership roles